Defragster/T4_demo/TView/readme.txt

 Test Package:
-lps_test.exe : for Windows - runs to receive 100 blocks of 32KB
+lps_test.exe : (tested) for Windows - runs to receive 100 blocks of 32KB
  >> Param1 :: serial port like 'Com25'
  >> Param2 :: 0 for 100000000 block loops
  >> Param2 :: 1 for 1000000 block loops
  >> Param2 :: 2-9 for # of 100 block loops
 OUTPUT :: reads COM# block of data and shows one string per block
+ >> Param2 :: S to send out "count= 10093852, lines per second=\n"

 lps_test.c : source for precompiled EXE - could take mods for non-Windows